 Nontaxable Exchanges and Taxable Fractional Shares in header of articles

-Corporate restructuring sometimes involves exchanging shares of stock in 1 corporation for shares of stock in another corporation.
-These exchanges are frequently nontaxable events for the shareholders of both corporations.
-However, sometimes the exchanges result in shareholders receiving fractional shares of stock.
+Corporate restructuring sometimes involves exchanging shares of stock in one company for shares of stock in another company.
+These exchanges are often nontaxable events for the shareholders of both companies.
+However, the shareholders might receive fractional shares of stock.

-Since most companies don't want to administer fractional shares, they’ll sell the fractional share and send you a check.
-This cash is usually referred to as "cash paid in lieu of” on the Form 1099-B your broker sends you.
+Most companies don't want to give fractional shares, so they’ll sell the fractional share and send you a check.
+This cash is usually called “cash paid in lieu of” on the Form 1099-B your broker sends you.
 The basis of the fractional share is based on the amount you paid for the original shares.

 You’ll report a sale of fractional shares on Form 8949.